-Spotlight on Syracuse Student, Janet White: Syracuse University and PAN Communications continue to partner and support the growth of the PR industry.
-President and CEO of PAN Communications, Phil Nardone, has been an adjunct professor at the Newhouse School’s public relations department for more than 15 years.
-The PANportal is an ePortfolio program to support Syracuse students in preparing for their first PR job.
-Now, PAN is proud to feature the following Syracuse student guest blog post:
+Spotlight on Syracuse Student, Janet White: Syracuse University and PAN Communications continue to partner and support each other and the growth of the PR industry.
+President and CEO of PAN Communications, Phil Nardone, has been an adjunct at the Newhouse School’s public relations department at SU for more than 15 years.
+In addition, the PANportal is an ePortfolio offered to Syracuse graduates.
+PAN is proud to feature the following Syracuse student guest post:

 Working as a public relations professional is never easy, but it can be rewarding.
 Over the years I have had the opportunity to work with, talk to, watch and study numerous communications professionals.
 What did they all have in common?
 They all had their own story to tell.
 Why should you care?
 All their stories, told from experiences, have helped me maneuver through what could be an unforgiving industry.